CUBRID/cubrid-manual/en/sql/tuning.rst

 .. warning::

-    If you execute queries by specifying indexes with index hint syntax, you may have incorrect query results as output even though the conditions of creating filtered indexes does not meet the query conditions.
+    Even though the conditions of creating filtered indexes does not match the query conditions,  if you execute queries by specifying indexes with index hint syntax, CUBRID performs a query by choosing a specified index.
+Therefore, query results can be different with the given searching conditions.

 **Constraints**